Skip to content

 The OBD2 data tells you which version of the story is true.
 The dashboard does not.

-Five minutes during the test drive, at motorway cruise rather than at idle, exposes a tampered SCR system every time.
-The signature is in the gap between what the upstream NOx sensor reads and what the downstream NOx sensor reads.
-The seller cannot fake the chemistry inside the catalyst.
+Five minutes with any Bluetooth ELM327 adapter, scanning warm after a short motorway cruise rather than at idle, exposes most tampered SCR systems through their stored DEF codes and incomplete readiness monitors.
+The deeper confirmation, the gap between what the upstream NOx sensor reads and what the downstream sensor reads, needs a brand-specific tool, because the seller can fake a dashboard but not the chemistry inside the catalyst.

 Three reasons, ordered by cost.